 To configure the integration of Zendesk into Azure AD, you need to add Zendesk from the gallery to your list of managed SaaS apps.

-To configure and test Azure AD single sign-on with Zendesk, you need to complete the following building blocks:
+To configure and test Azure AD SSO with Zendesk, perform the following steps:

-- Configure Zendesk Single Sign-On - to configure the Single Sign-On settings on application side.
+- Configure Zendesk SSO - to configure the single sign-on settings on application side.

-In the Azure portal, on the Zendesk application integration page, select Single sign-on.
+In the Azure portal, on the Zendesk application integration page, find the Manage section and select single sign-on.